rdpeng/RepData_PeerAssessment1/PA1_template.md

 require(dplyr)
 # opts_chunk$set(echo = TRUE, results = "hide")
 ```
-The activity data is down loaded from website and read into a data table using *csv2()*.
-The date in the table needs to be converted from character to Date.
-The interval data is converted from string (e.g. 1355 means 1:55 PM), and then added to the POSIXct date-time.
+The activity data was down loaded from website and read into a data table using *csv2()*.
+The date field in the table was converted from character to the POSIX Date class.
+The interval data was converted from string (e.g. 1355 means 1:55 PM), and then added to the POSIXct date, creating a very convenient date-time that is easy to plot.
 The time zone is considered to be unimportant for this report.

 ```r